- Researchers who may want to apply a mixed methods-approach to their work.

 |Online course introducing participants to mixed methods research in the health sciences||Introduction to Mixed Methods Research|

-Introduction to Mixed Methods Research (MMR) is an online, ten-week course that offers an introduction to mixed methods research in the health sciences.
+Introduction to Mixed Methods Research (MMR) is an online, eight-week course that offers an introduction to mixed methods research in the health sciences.
 Participants will learn how qualitative and quantitative data can be integrated to capture the perspectives of patients, providers, communities, or healthcare organizations in order to answer complex research questions.
 The course will also cover formulating research questions, collecting and analyzing different types of data, choosing the appropriate mixed methods designs, and interpreting mixed method research results.

 Harvard Catalyst's Postgraduate Education Program offers first priority to applicants who are current students, faculty, or employees of Harvard University, its ten schools, or its seventeen academic healthcare centers, or students at Boston College School of Nursing, MIT, or Harvard Pilgrim Health Care.
 A complete list of participating institutions can be found on the About Harvard Catalyst page.
 External applicants are accepted for a fee when space is available.
 For additional details, please email us.

 The Harvard Catalyst Education Program is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.